OpenDSA/OpenDSA/RST/en/Glossary.rst

       machine is in that node (state) and sees an appropriate input.
       See, as an example, :term:`Deterministic Finite Automata`.

+   Finite State Acceptor
+      A simple type of :term:`finite state automata`, an acceptor's only ability is to accept or reject a string.
+      So, a finite state acceptor does not have the ability to modify the input tape.
+      If computation on the string ends in a :term:`final state`, then the the string is accepted, otherwise it is rejected.

    first fit
       In a :term:`memory manager`, first fit is a :term:`heuristic` for deciding which :term:`free block` to use when allocating